alprael/ReadWithoutMe/BuildInstructions.md

 link to download [JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 This project won't work on previous versions of the JDK, nor the latest versions ie (JDK 9, 10, nor 7).

+Make sure you've configured a [project](https://developers.google.com/identity/sign-in/android/start-integrating) with Google Sign API to get their credentials file.
+It will be needed.

 Here's a link to clone the repository from Github:
 ```
 git@github.com:alprael/ReadWithoutMe.git